wix-incubator/wix-rest-docs/all/guides/domainconnections/docs/PublicIntro.md

 + __Root domain__: Highest hierarchy level of the DNS.
   Consists of the domain name and TLD.
 For example, `my-example-domain.com`.
 + __Subdomain__: Lower hierarchy level of the DNS.
 For example, `support.my-example-domain.com`.

-## Before you begin

-+ You can only connect domains to a Wix site with an active [Premium plan](https://support.wix.com/en/article/upgrading-your-site-to-premium-3066683) that supports domains with the relevant TLD.
-+ The `dnsRecords` array doesn't include the default nameserver record.
-Instead, the default nameserver is stored in a separate read-only `nsRecord` object.
-+ Wix doesn't manage the DNS records for domains connected by pointing.